philiplinden/buoy/CONTRIBUTING.md

 - Place example files at the top level of each crate
 - Use `src/tests/` directory for integration tests
 - Keep unit tests in the same file as the code they test
+- Inherit author and license fields from workspace Cargo.toml

 ### Documentation
 - Use rustdoc for all documentation